Updated October 2025:

 Challenging Biases

 Leaders must also actively challenge biases, both in themselves and in others.
-By modelling inclusive behaviour, such as treating everyone fairly and respectfully, they can set an example for the rest of the organization.
+By modelling inclusive behaviour, such as treating everyone fairly and respectfully, and avoiding microaggressions, they can set an example for the rest of the organization.
 Additionally, leadership should provide regular training on diversity and inclusion to raise awareness about tokenism and its negative impact.
 This can help employees recognize and address tokenistic behaviours in their own actions and the actions of their colleagues.

 Accountability